marcorvazquezs/SecPlus_Notes/Attacks_Threats_and_Vulnerabilities/Network Attacks.md

     ![DDoS Attack](screenshots/2022-10-04-15-20-54.png)
     Source ExamCram

-## Malicious Code and Scrip Execution
+## Malicious Code and Script Execution

 - Takes advantage of the power to create macro viruses
 - Attackers can take advantage of this to run malicious commands